Breaking the paycheck-to-paycheck cycle

 The Importance of Emergency Savings

-An emergency fund is a financial cushion that can help you cover unexpected expenses, such as a job loss, medical emergency, or car repair.
+An emergency fund is a financial cushion that can help you cover unexpected expenses, such as a job loss, medical emergency, or car maintenance.
 Having an emergency fund allows you to be able to pay for these expenses if/when they come up without having to go into debt (or more debt).

 Why is an emergency fund important?